Photos and info about my work in our district and at the Capital are viewable by all at www.Facebook.com/SenatorIreneWrenner.

 "You taught me the importance of keeping accurate government records."

-As Dianne, age 62, watched Selectboard meetings, she grew to appreciate my tenacious efforts to correct meeting minutes, distribute the untold facts to voters, and, most recently, publish a newspaper offering "the rest of the news."
+As Dianne, age 66, watched Selectboard meetings, she said she appreciated my persistent efforts to correct meeting minutes, distribute information to residents, and, during COVID, publish a newspaper when our local paper stopped printing.

 "You pi** off all the right people."

-Rich, age 70, knows that, in order to make a difference in local government, I had to behave differently.
-I've had to call out conflicts of interest, and politely correct officials who provided misinformation or disinformation.
-Those who preferred to operate without scrutiny have retaliated, shamelessly and repeatedly.
+Rich, age 74, knows that, in order to make a difference in local government, I had to behave differently.
+I've called out conflicts of interest, and politely corrected officials who provided misinformation or disinformation.

 "Thank you for noticing me."